 My Stub Hubby grade: A. Sofia Coppola is a gifted storyteller.
 The Bling Ring moves along with a beautiful economy and deft grace.
 In Stub Hubby history, I don't remember ever saying a movie isn't too long, but Bling Ring's 90 minute runtime is just right.
 It feels like a short film compared to most 120 minute features these days.
 I was amazed at how perfect the songs and original music were.
 Outstanding.

 Emily pointed out Coppola's non-judgmental "authorial distance".
 It's true that Coppola seems to be conflicted about a love of fashion and celebrity culture.
-However, except for getting caught and punished for their crimes, the film does not depict any negative consequences of their actions.
-I am sure these teenagers, if they ever thought about it, would conclude that they were stealing pennies from millionaires, who, in Paris Hilton's case at least, hardly missed any of the property that was stolen, and the property itself was often given to Hilton as gifts anyways.
-Coppola's choice to never show how home invasions and theft are personally terrorizing to families is a authorial choice.
-Perhaps Coppola chose to preserve the perfect Narcissistic perspective.
+Except for getting caught and punished for their crimes, she does not depict any negative consequences of their actions.
+I'm sure these teenagers, if they ever thought about it, would conclude that they were stealing pennies from millionaires, who, in Paris Hilton's case, hardly missed any of the property that was stolen, and the property itself was often given as gifts anyway.
+Coppola's chooses not to show how home invasions and theft are personally terrorizing to families: Perhaps Coppola chose to preserve the perfect Narcissistic perspective.
 After all, Narcissus gazed on his reflection so long he became forever a flower.
 Does Coppola feel that this generation will never learn to love anyone but themselves?

 Somerville Theater, with Emily and Karen.
 I think the audience was expecting a movie more funny and less thought-provoking?